08

 The most important is that it feels more accurate and to the point.
 There’s a little less fluff.
 And the output is in a different tone of voice—a little less bland and vanilla.
 Yet I can’t prove this; it’s my gut feeling.

 Is it worth the $24.20 monthly fee?
-For individual users like me, not yet.
+Absolutely.

-5. People recognize ChatGPT content
+5. Recognizing ChatGPT content

 • Listicles.
 There is no real intro; there is an immediate dive into the listicle.
 The structure of AI written copy is almost always the same.
 You do the prompt, and ChatGPT provides the answer without context sketching or personal notes on why it matters.
 And the structure is always listicles or similar.
 Even if you remove the bullets, you recognize this structure in the text.
 ChatGPT has a catalog-like way of giving information.